Deniliquin railway line: Passenger services

 The Deniliquin line is used by many regional V/Line services and a commuter Metro Trains service.

 Sunbury line commuter services operate on the entire Melbourne section of the line between Sunbury and Southern Cross, where it then enters the City Loop.
 Regional Bendigo line services operate on the same line between Bendigo (and sometimes Epsom) and Southern Cross.
 Swan Hill services enter the line at Bendigo from the Piangil line and also run on the same route into Melbourne.

 The section of the line between Sunshine and Southern Cross is also used by Ararat, Ballarat, Geelong and Warrnambool services.
 At Sunshine, these services branch off onto the Serviceton line.

 Most V/Line regional passenger trains operate on the second pair of tracks between Sunshine and Southern Cross that were built as part of the Regional Rail Link project, leaving the original pair of tracks for the primary use of the Sunbury commuter rail line.

-Echuca services

-One service on weekdays and two services on weekends operate in each direction each day between Echuca and Southern Cross.
+Three services on weekdays and two services on weekends operate in each direction each day between Echuca and Southern Cross.
 Outside Melbourne, all services stops at all operating stations between Echuca and Sunbury.
 The service then runs express to Footscray, then to the terminus at Southern Cross.
 At Footscray, passengers may not board services to Southern Cross or alight services to Echuca.